eddycharly/terraform-provider-kops/docs/resources/cluster.md

 The following arguments are supported:

 - `name` - (Required) - String - Name is an optional name for the hook, otherwise the name is kops-hook-<index>.
-- `disabled` - (Optional) - Bool - Disabled indicates if you want the unit switched off.
+- `enabled` - (Optional) - Bool - Enabled indicates if you want the unit switched on.
+Default: true.
 - `roles` - (Optional) - List(String) - Roles is an optional list of roles the hook should be rolled out to, defaults to all.
 - `requires` - (Optional) - List(String) - Requires is a series of systemd units the action requires.
 - `before` - (Optional) - List(String) - Before is a series of systemd units which this hook must run before.